Quiver Yangians as Coulomb branch algebras: Review

 In App.~\ref{appssec:Lagrangian} we present the Lagrangian of a general 3D $\mathcal{N}=4 $ gauge theory, together with its deformations in terms of masses and FI parameters.
 The real and complex masses, $m_{\mathbb{R}}$ and $m_{\mathbb{C}}$, can be viewed as the background values of the vector-multiplet scalars $\sigma$ and $\varphi$, respectively, associated to the Higgs branch symmetry $G_H$ (the flavor symmetry).
 Similarly, the real and complex FI parameters, $t_{\mathbb{R}}$ and $t_{\mathbb{C}}$, can be introduced as the background values of the scalars in the twisted $\mathcal{N}=4$ vector-multiplet, associated to the Coulomb branch symmetry $G_C$.
 For more details see App.~\ref{appssec:Lagrangian}.

 In this paper we will set $t_{\mathbb{C}}=0$ to preserve the $U(1)_H$ symmetry, and let $t_{\mathbb{R}}$ be non-zero to resolve the Higgs branch (see later).
 Then turning on mass parameters will localize the vacua to isolated fixed points.
-(We set $m_{\mathbb{R}}=0$ for simplicity, such that $\sigma$ is trivially solved by $\sigma=0$.)
+(We set $m_{\mathbb{R}}=0$ for simplicity, such that $\sigma$ is trivially solved by $\sigma=0$; and it is enough to turn on generic $m_{\mathbb{C}}\neq 0$ to remove all the flat directions.)
 To summarize, for a quiver gauge theory, the masses and FI-parameters that we turn on are: